queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 handheld weapon such as a sword, a warhammer, or an omni-tool.
 A typical monster makes a melee attack when it strikes with its claws, horns, teeth, tentacles, or other body part.
 A few spells also involve making a melee attack.

-Most creatures have a 2-meter reach and can thus attack targets within 2 meters of them when making a melee attack.
-Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 2 meters, as noted in their descriptions.
+Most creatures have a 2-meter reach and can thus attack targets within <me-distance length="5" /> of them when making a melee attack.
+Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than <me-distance length="5" />, as noted in their descriptions.

 Instead of using a weapon to make a melee weapon attack, you can use an unarmed strike: a punch, kick, head-butt, or similar forceful blow (none of which count as weapons).
 On a hit, an unarmed strike deals bludgeoning damage equal to 1 + your